Calling all 1st Year College Students! Information Literacy Prize 2017/2018: Learning from feedback.

 Phase 2: Enter the competition

-When you get the feedback on your written work you will also get a Reflections on Feedback form to complete.
+When you get the feedback on your written work you should then complete an online Reflections on Feedback form, which you can access by clicking here.
 When you complete this form you are essentially putting together a plan on how you would use the feedback provided to inform future academic writing.
-You will have until the 21st Dec to reflect on the questions and you will then have to upload the form into Turnitin on Moodle.
 This is the information that will be judged for the prize.
+The closing date for this form is midnight on 21st December 2017.

 Prize winners will be announced in January 2018.